colinator/zerialize/README.md

 ### A note on blobs

 Blobs are stored as 'blobs' in protocols that support this (flex, msgpack).
-Protocols that don't (JSON) store blobs as arrays of ["~b", "base64", "base64-encoded data as a string"]
+Protocols that don't (JSON) store blobs as arrays of ["~b", <base64-encoded data as a string>, "base64"]

 ### Working with Tensors (xtensor)